dogaegeozden/CalorieCounterApp/README.md

 ## Introduction

-Calorie counter is a web application that I wrote to calculate our calorie intake.
+Calorie counter is a web application that I wrote to calculate calorie intake.

 ## Features